-• Multiple pathways in to secondary services are utilised to maximise access to support for families.
-Self-referral is encouraged and families may seek out services after initially declining support.
+Multiple pathways in to secondary services are utilised to maximise access to support for families.
+Selfreferral is encouraged and families may seek out services after initially declining support.

-- Services should demonstrate perseverence in engaging hard to reach families.
+- Services should demonstrate perseverance in engaging hard to reach families.
 Thorough assessment of the family's needs should inform the support provided.
 If Service Users perceive the service is helpful they are more likely to stay engaged.
 Workers should develop a partnership approach with parents that endorses parental responsibility and builds their skills and capacity. - Where families are referred by Child Safety, either Regional Intake Service (RIS) or a Child Safety Service Centre (CSSC), and the family refuses to engage with the service, services must advise the referring CSSC or RIS the family has declined the offer of support.

 • If a service is offering support to a family and Child Safety begins an investigation, the service may continue to work with the family.
 However, if as the result of the investigation an ongoing statutory response is deemed appropriate, the service must immediately transition lead case management to Child Safety.
 Child Safety has legislated case management responsibility once ongoing intervention is required.
-To ensure 'no families fall between the cracks', services should continue to work with families until a transition plan is actioned or a decision is made for an intensive service to continue working with the familiy.
+Services should continue to work with families until a transition plan is actioned or a decision is made for an intensive service to continue working with the family.